Strategy Four: Take Advantage of Cyclic Changes in the Market -

 - Take one of your easiest days to shop, put away, prep your ingredients for the week and double your time by making something slow, like a roast or a soup or perhaps have something baking while you’re in the kitchen anyway.
 A slower day is a great day, also, to make a dish (or a part of a dish) or two ahead and refrigerate or freeze for later.

-- Use planned leftovers – serve a roast and put half of it aside for another meal or two, and bring half to the table.
+- Use planned leftovers – serve a roast and put half of it aside for another meal or two, and bring half to the table – Think something like a shepherd’s pie for one left over meal and perhaps Beef Sandwiches with peppers and onion for another.
 If you make chicken, make a little extra and set aside for a casserole later in the week.
-If you have roast, shepherd’s pie.
-And so on, and so on.
+You get the idea – the main event meal of the week – what ever’s on sale, becomes a convenience food for other meals later in the week.

 - Think about the rhythm of the week, as well when planning desserts or special treats.
-My family has a tradition of having some type of dessert one night a week.
+My family has a tradition of having some type of dessert one night a week – on the weekend or another not so busy weeknight.
 Any leftovers are to be saved for another evening.
-Any other desserts are nonexistent (who needs the empty calories in this day and age?) or very simple and somewhat healthy, a little yogurt over fruit, a baked apple.
+Any other desserts are pretty much nonexistent (who needs the empty calories in this day and age?) or very simple and somewhat healthy, a little yogurt over fruit, a baked apple.

 - Really planning out breakfasts carefully can save you time, stress and money.
 Save the more time consuming things for the weekend.
 Prep ahead when possible, and try to think outside the box.
 Cereal box, that is – ounce for ounce it can be one of the most expensive items you’ll ever buy, and nutritionally often not much better than, say, a piece of cake.
 Grabbing a drive through breakfast or coffee shop baked goods are expensive and not so healthy alternatives.